My Employer Has Asked For A Protected Conversation, What Should I Do?

 If the Protected Conversation has been sprung on you without warning, the best response is to say as little as possible and take full and detailed notes of what is being put to you.
 This would include any comments about why your employer wants to start a Protected Conversation to end your employment.

-What happens after the Protected Conversation?
+What Happens After The Protected Conversation?

 Usually, there will be negotiations and if they go well, both you and your employer will sign a Settlement Agreement.
 A Settlement Agreement is a formal document which will set out the terms you have agreed.
 Usually, these will be that you agree to give up your employment and any employment rights and claims you may have in exchange for a payment of compensation.